 - Sweet Cherry Tomatoes: I just love tomatoes, especially cherry ones, since they are sweet and crunchy.
 You can use grape tomatoes too.

-- Arugula: This adds health benefits and a wonderful “peppery” flavor.
+- Arugula: This adds a wonderful “peppery” flavor and is a great way to sneak in some veggies.
 If you don’t like arugula, try using baby spinach.

 - Bell Peppers: They add the perfect fresh crunch to this recipe.
 You’ll need a red, yellow, and green bell pepper.
 Plus, they are packed with vitamins.